mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Brendan Gregg - Systems Performance: Enterprise and the Cloud
 * Hunt & Thomas - The Pragmatic Programmer
 * Martin Kleppmann - Designing Data-Intensive Applications\*
+* Judea Pearl - The Book of Why: The new Science of Cause and Effect\*
 * Luciano Ramalho - Fluent Python\*
 * Sussman, Abelson & Sussman - Structure and Interpretation of Computer Programs\*